 How Archero Works: Main Game Mechanics

 The main goal of playing Archero is to survive while crawling dungeons.

 Or in other words: play → die → repeat.

 This is a simple core loop, especially frequent in hyper-casual games.
 Obviously, Archero is more than that.

 In addition to the simple core loop, it borrowed some simplified ARPG mechanics for the meta.
 These mechanics added depth to the game itself, but also more monetization opportunities.
-In industry lingo, these kinds of games are named hybridcasual games.

 Let’s go over the basic mechanics that make players keep playing the game.
 Over and over again.